betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 specialized classes that handle the allocation/deallocation process and dispatch chunks of it to other objects for use as storage as requested by the program.
 When these objects are destroyed, the arena marks the associated chunk of memory as free without any deallocation involved.
-The advantage is that device memory is reused and calls to system allocation functions are minimized.
+The advantage is that device memory is reused, and calls to system allocation functions are minimized.
 In this way, dynamic data structures can be used without incurring prohibitive memory allocation costs.